sanikamal/python-atoz/README.md

 According to its creator, **Guido van Rossum**,

-> Python is a high-level programming language, and its core design philosophy is all about code readability and a syntax which allowsprogrammers to express concepts in a few lines of code.
+> Python is a high-level programming language, and its core design philosophy is all about code readability and a syntax which allows programmers to express concepts in a few lines of code.

 ![python image](images/python.jpg)

 ## Contents